objektwerks/python/README.md

 ------
 >Using fastapi / pydantic can be problematic.
 Installs work.
 Yet imports don't always work; while scripts may work.

 >I thought Mypy or Pylance might be the source of the problem.
 So I uninstalled MyPy.
-Yet Pylance still did not recognize fastapi and pydantic imports.
+Yet Pylance still did not recognize fastapi / pydantic imports.

 >Initially, I experienced **zero** errors with fastapi / pydantic imports.